 Letter of Intent

 Each potential CNCDP-K12 scholar must begin the application process with a Letter of Intent (LOI).
+Letters of Intent must include all elements listed below combined into one pdf.
 Resubmissions will not be considered for full applications unless they have been appropriately modified in response to previous critique.
-For resubmissions, please provide a one-page explanation on how this submission differs from the previous application.
+Resubmissions must include a one-page explanation of how this submission differs from the previous application and how reviewer concerns were addressed.

 Submit a Letter of Intent (LOI) with: